select is buggy

 As a bonus, the

 API usually is more efficient.
-Some people say that this is the reason why
+Some people say that this is

 is preferable to